Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Theory

-Furthermore, an edge contains an edge weight (measuring how costly it is to traverse this edge), a list of required compounds, and the sum over the compound costs of the reagents in the required compounds list.
-These terms are explained in detail in Sec.~\ref{sec:infoEdge}.
+Furthermore, all edges contain an edge weight (measuring how costly it is to traverse this edge) and a list of required compounds.
+This list allows us to encode the information that, for instance, for a bimolecular reaction of the type \ce{A + A <=> B} two equivalents of \ce{A} are required without altering the directed graph structure or introducing parallel edges.
+Additionally, edges toward reaction vertices contain the sum over the compound costs of the reagents in the required compounds list.
+Strictly speaking, the resulting graph contains two types of edges.
+However, the difference is a mere technicality and has no effect on the performance of the presented algorithms.\\ All of these terms are explained in detail in Sec.~\ref{sec:infoEdge}.
 A schematic representation of this architecture is shown in Fig.~\ref{fig:graphStructure}.
-This architecture allows to encode any kind of reaction from the CRN in the graph, regardless of the number of involved reactants or emerging products.\\
+This architecture allows us to encode any kind of reaction from the CRN in the graph, regardless of the number of involved reactants or emerging products.\\

-The size of the graph measured in terms of the numbers of nodes and edges grows with each reaction added.
-At least two nodes will be added to the graph per reaction, if all occurring compounds are already part of the graph.
-The maximum number of added nodes per reaction is given by two plus the number of compounds of the reaction which are yet to be included in the existing graph.
-Concerning the number of edges per reaction, the reaction nodes have incoming edges equal to the reacting compounds and outgoing edges equal to the number of product compounds.
+The size of the graph measured in terms of the numbers of vertices and edges grows with each reaction added.
+At least two vertices will be added to the graph per reaction, if all occurring compounds are already part of the graph.
+The maximum number of added vertices per reaction is given by two plus the number of compounds of the reaction which are yet to be included in the existing graph.
+Concerning the number of edges per reaction, the reaction vertices have incoming edges equal to the reacting compounds and outgoing edges equal to the number of product compounds.
 Hence, the number of edges per added reaction is the number of compounds of the reaction times two.